HomeGlossary › Conifer

 Scent

-Conifers exude a fresh, crisp aroma, like a forest after rain.
-The scent is characterized by green, woody notesthat can carries the bracing scent of pine needles and the balsamic sweetness of fir.
-When you inhale deeply, hints of earthiness may emerge, grounding the fragrance and adding complexity.
+Conifers have a fresh, crisp aroma.
+The scent is characterized by green, woody notes that carries the scent of pine needles and the balsamic sweetness of fir, with earthy undertones.
 The overall profile is clean and refreshing.

 Scent Evolution